Allen-Synthesis/EuroPi/software/contrib/euclid.md

 - `ain`: not used
 - `din`: external clock input
-- `b1`: Open the settings menu for the selected CV channel, or apply the current option if we're already in the settings menu
-- `b2`: Toggle between the CV channel select menu & settings menu for that channel
-- `k1`: Scroll between the CV channels in the main menu, or the available settings for that channel in the settings menu
+- `b1`: manual clock input
+- `b2`: Menu navigation
+- `k1`: not used
-- `k2`: Scroll through the options for the current setting in the settings menu
+- `k2`: Channel select, menu navigation
 - `cv1` to `cv6`: euclidean rhythm outputs

+Long-pressing B2 will switch between the visualization and menu mode.
+While in menu mode, K2 will scroll through the available menu options.
+Short-press B2 to edit a setting, rotate K2 to choose the desired value, then press B2 again to apply it.

 ## Settings